alexelash/personal-website/_pages/portfolio/marketing.md

 intro: 'Brand identity.
 Marketing.
 Web design.'
 description: 'Branding and identity work for SaaS products and companies.'

-cta:
-    body:
-        'This website contains a limited collection of projects I have designed and often contributed code to over the years.
-Let me know if you’re interested in learning more about my work.'
-    button-text: 'Shoot me an email'
 work-intro: 'Selected work'
 ---